coq/coq/doc/sphinx/language/extensions/evars.rst

    | ?[ ?@ident ]
    | ?@ident {? @%{ {+; @ident := @term } %} }

-Coq terms can include existential variables that represent unknown subterms that are eventually replaced with actual subterms.
+Rocq terms can include existential variables that represent unknown subterms that are eventually replaced with actual subterms.

 Existential variables are generated in place of unsolved implicit